thedrean/safari-not-even-once/README.md

 git
 ```

-*Your new mac should prompt you to install dev-tools, do it.
+⋅⋅⋅Your new mac should prompt you to install dev-tools, do it.

 ```bash
 git clone https://github.com/thedrean/safari-not-even-once.git